Cucuteni–Trypillia culture: Early period (5800–5000 BC)

 Clay statues of females and amulets have been found dating to this period.
 Copper items, primarily bracelets, rings and hooks, are occasionally found as well.
-A hoard of a large number of copper items was discovered in the village of Cărbuna, Moldova, consisting primarily of items of jewelry, which were dated back to the beginning of the fifth millennium BCE.
+A hoard of a large number of copper items was discovered in the village of Cărbuna, Moldova, consisting primarily of items of jewelry, which were dated back to the beginning of the fifth millennium BC.
 Some historians have used this evidence to support the theory that a social stratification was present in early Cucuteni culture, but this is disputed by others.

 Pottery remains from this early period are very rarely discovered; the remains that have been found indicate that the ceramics were used after being fired in a kiln.
 The outer colour of the pottery is a smoky grey, with raised and sunken relief decorations.
 Toward the end of this early Cucuteni–Trypillia period, the pottery begins to be painted before firing.
 The white-painting technique found on some of the pottery from this period was imported from the earlier and contemporary (5th millennium) Gumelnița–Karanovo culture.
 Historians point to this transition to kiln-fired, white-painted pottery as the turning point for when the Pre-Cucuteni culture ended and Cucuteni Phase (or Cucuteni–Trypillia culture) began.

 Cucuteni and the neighbouring Gumelnița–Karanovo cultures seem to be largely contemporary; the "Cucuteni A phase seems to be very long (4600–4050) and covers the entire evolution of the Gumelnița–Karanovo A1, A2, B2 phases (maybe 4650–4050)."